TECHNICAL I ELECTRONIC COMPONENTS

 The barrier potential depends on the semiconductor material used, level of doping and temperature.

-As previously mentioned, a diode is a device that allows current to pass through it in only one direction.
+As mentioned earlier, a diode is a device that allows current to pass through it in only one direction.

-The definition of current say - "current is the flow of electrons but electrons flow from negative to positive while current is considered to flow from positive to negative.
+The definition of current says, "current is the flow of electrons", but electrons flow from negative to positive while current is considered to flow from positive to negative.

-The flow of current from positive to negative was due to the first discovery of electric fluid that was said is the one that causes current before the discovery of electrons.
+The flow of current from positive to negative was due to the first discovery of electric fluid which was thought to be the cause of current before the discovery of electrons.

 Forward biasing is a condition that allows current through a diode.